CristopherNim/WGU-D206/D212/D212 Task 1.md

 1. Explain how the clustering technique you chose analyzes the selected dataset.
 Include expected outcomes.
 - clustering technique uses unsupervised learning.
 Clustering will divide the data into 2 or more clusters.
+- After the cluster are identified they are label and assigned to a group.
 - The expected outcome is two have two different groups (clusters).
 One group will be the group that will churn the company.
 The other group is the customers that will stay with the company long term.
+- The  Agglomerative Approach separated all the objects in the beginning.
+Then it keeps on merging until every object has a group.
 2. Summarize **one** assumption of the clustering technique.
  - There are no assumptions to hierarchical clustering.
  - One assumption we can presume is that there will be two groups of clusters.
 We will see if this assumption is true after we make the visualizations.